Thomson Nature Park

-Rambutan Trail (0.4KM)
+Rambutan Trail (0.4km)

-Image credit: VanGarrett James Lee
+Image credit: VanGarrett James Lee via Facebook

 The Rambutan Trail is a standalone trek that loops around the old site of a 1930s rambutan plantation.
-Just like the rest of the park, scattered around the trail are multiple informational sign boards filled with tidbits of the area’s history so you can understand how life was like back then.
+Just like the rest of the park, scattered around the trail are multiple informational sign boards filled with tidbits of the area’s history so you can understand what life was like back then.

-Macaque Trail (0.35KM)
+Macaque Trail (0.35km)

 Named after the long-tailed macaque, one of 2 primates that reside in this area, the Macaque Trail is one of the last stretches you can opt for deeper into the park.
 While trying to spot one of these monkeys, pose for some Instagram-worthy pictures with the scenic open-air view of the grassy plains and towering trees as your backdrop.

-Langur Trail (0.15KM)
+Langur Trail (0.15km)

 The shortest trail of the lot, the Langur Trail gets its name from the Raffles’ Banded Langur – a vulnerable primate species that is often confused with the long-tailed macaque.
 Fun fact: the park acts as a conservation site for this rare monkey.
 It’s said that there are only 60 of these elusive monkeys that roam around nowadays, so consider yourself lucky if you spot one.